cksisu/homl/ch01/README.md

 11. **What type of algorithm relies on a similarity measure to make predictions?**

-    *Instance-based learning* relies on learing a known set of training examples and then generalizing to new examples based on applying a measure of similiarity between the new examples and the known examples.
+    *Instance-based learning* relies on learning a known set of training examples and then generalizing to new examples based on applying a measure of similarity between the new examples and the known examples.

 12. **What do model-based learning algorithms search for?
 What is the most common strategy they use to succeed?
 How do they make predictions?**